QCD corrections to excited lepton (pair) production at LHC: Introduction

 \section{Introduction}

 The recent discovery of a Higgs like scalar particle at LHC may complete the most successful model in particle physics namely the Standard Model (SM).
-In spite of this huge success, there are other issues like the replication of the fermion families, dark matter, baryogenesis etc. that are still not understood within the framework of the SM and addressing them needs physics beyond the standard model.
-Some possible candidates are supersymmetry~\cite{susy}, grand unification~\cite{Pati:1974yy,GUTS} (with or without supersymmetry), family symmetries (gauged or otherwise) and compositeness for quarks and leptons~\cite{llmodel} more suitable than the SM.
+In spite of this huge success, there are other issues like the replication of the fermion families, dark matter, baryogenesis etc. that are still not understood within the framework of the SM.
+To address these, one needs to consider physics beyond the SM.
+Some possible candidates are supersymmetry~\cite{susy}, grand unification~\cite{Pati:1974yy,GUTS} (with or without supersymmetry), family symmetries (gauged or otherwise) and quark-lepton compositeness\cite{llmodel}.
+The proliferation of fermion generations suggests the possibility of quarks and leptons being composite objects rather than elementary particles.
+In these theories\cite{comp_mod, Additional_comp}, the fundamental constituents, {\em preon}s\cite{preon}, experience an additional strong and confining force.
+At energies far above a certain (compositeness) scale $\Lambda$, preons are almost free.
+Below this scale the interaction of preons become very strong forcing them to form bound states, namely quarks and leptons.
+Understandably, in such models, higher (excited) states of quarks ($q^*$) and leptons ($l^* $) must also exist.
+At energies below $\Lambda$, the interaction of the $l^*$ with the SM fermions can be parametrized in terms of an effective four-fermion Lagrangian given by\cite{LagrangianCI} \beq {\cal L}_{CI} = {2 \pi \over \Lambda^2} {\displaystyle \sum_{i,j=L,R}} \Bigg[ \eta_{ij} \Big(\bar{q}_i\gamma_{\mu}q_j\Big) \Big(\bar{l}_i^{*}\gamma^{\mu}{l}_j\Big) + \eta'_{ij}\Big(\bar{q}_i\gamma_{\mu}q_j\Big) \Big(\bar{l}_i^{*}\gamma^{\mu}{l}_j^{*}\Big) + h.c.\Bigg] \ , \eeq where $l$ represents the SM lepton.
+In the above, we have not explicitly accounted for the full $SU(2)_L \times U(1)_Y$ invariance of the couplings, but this is to be understood, for the scale of compositeness has to be larger than the electroweak scale.
+This implies that not only would we produce, say, $\bar e^{*} e^*$ and $\bar e^{*} e$, but also $\bar e^{*} \nu_e^*$, $\bar e^{*} \nu_e$, and $\bar \nu_e^{*} e$.